top of page

 Australian Connection

-Jenny Ellis played in many competitions as a junior in Australia, in the U15 and U17 classifications of NSW state competitions, reaching the finals at times.
+Former member Jenny Ellis played in many competitions as a junior in Australia, in the U15 and U17 classifications of NSW state competitions, reaching the finals at times.
 She is a contemporary of tennis champion Margaret Court (Smith) and world squash champion Heather McKay (Blundell).
 Both Margaret Court and Jenny Ellis grew up in country towns and played together at "Country Week", a time when juniors were invited to play tennis in Sydney during Christmas break.

 Jenny's family had a tennis court at home and she would play every day after school with kids from the neighbourhood.
 Tennis is a way of life in Australia - her parents would regularly invite friends over on Sunday afternoons for a "tennis party."
 They would take it in turns to play tennis and in between games they would chat and enjoy tea and cookies.

 Following training as a physiotherapist, Jenny sailed to Canada in 1963 with some other young physiotherapists and travelled around North America on a $99 bus ticket.
-They eventually needed to get jobs, which brought them to Kingston.
+They eventually needed jobs, which brought them to Kingston.
 She shared an apartment with KTC member Ruth George, who introduced her to the tennis club.
 They played most of the summer until the president came up to them to say you must join if you want to keep playing.
 Jenny became a member, playing with Liz Hooper and Elaine Bryans among others, and went on to win several club championships between 1979 and 1986.
 Jenny was inducted into the Kingston & District Sports Hall of Fame in 2015, recognizing her lifetime accomplishments in tennis, golf, and squash.

 Her son, James Ellis, attended Queen's and was a steward and then a pro at the KTC, moving on to the Royal Ottawa Club and eventually migrating to Australia where he is now a school teacher.
 Another son, Peter Ellis, was also a club steward.

-In the early 80s, when James was either a steward or a pro at the KTC, Jenny and her husband, John, had been out of town for a few days.
-John came back a day early to find a house party going on.
+In the early 1980s, when James was either a steward or a pro at the KTC, Jenny and her husband, John, had been out of town for a few days.
+John came back a day early to find a house party underway.
 The kids, aged 15 or 17, had the club's ball machine set up at one end of their long hallway, shooting balls down the hall.
 John let out a roar and all the kids dived out of the various doors of the house.
 The damage was one cracked window and a broken vase.

 Memorabilia